symblai/symbl-docs/styleguide.md

 ## Use US spellings and avoid non-English words

 Symbl’s Styleguide practices US English which has many dialects and variations depending on geography, but for most purposes, use "General American" English.

-Follow these 3 main guidelines in Symbl content, when writing or editing in American English:

 ### 1. The spelling of English words varies by locale; use the US spelling.